shyamsrikar/Testing---Vault/README.md

-# Testing---Vault
-Testing Vault service Catalog
+# Testing - Vault
+## What is Vault?
+Vault is a tool that helps you store and manage sensitive information like:
+- Passwords
+- API keys
+- Certificates
+- Database credentials